A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Conclusion

 \section{Conclusion}

-We have proposed a novel framework for bidirectional decoding that allows a model to choose which ordering is best for generating each sequence, a major difference between our algorithm and previous work in the area.
-Further, our method enables an efficient dynamic programming (DP) algorithm for training, which arises due to an independence assumption that can be built into our transformer-based architecture.
-We also present a simple beam-search algorithm for decoding, the outputs of which can optionally be reranked using the likelihood calculation. {Our model performs very well on the SIGMORPHON 2023 inflection task and beats SOTA (by over {4.7} points in average accuracy) on the 2022 shared task without resorting to data augmentation.} Further investigations show that our model is especially effective on longer output words and has the potential to implicitly learn the morpheme boundaries of output sequences.
+We have proposed a novel framework for bidirectional decoding that allows a model to choose the generation order for each sequence, a major difference from previous work.
+Further, our method enables an efficient dynamic programming algorithm for training, which arises due to an independence assumption that can be built into our transformer-based architecture.
+We also present a simple beam-search algorithm for decoding, the outputs of which can optionally be reranked using the likelihood calculation. {Our model beats SOTA on both the 2022 and 2023 shared tasks without resorting to data augmentation.} Further investigations show that our model is especially effective on longer output words and can implicitly learn the morpheme boundaries of output sequences.

 There are several avenues for future research.
-One unexamined aspect of our approach is the extent to which data augmentation can improve accuracy.
+One open question is the extent to which data augmentation can improve accuracy.
 We also leave open the opportunity to explore our bidirectional framework on other sequence tasks, such as machine translation, grapheme-to-phoneme conversion, and named-entity transliteration.
 Various other architectures could also be investigated, such as the bidirectional attention mechanism of \citet{zhou2019sequence} or non-transformer based approaches.
-Finally, given the effectiveness of MML reranking, it could be worthwhile to explore a (heuristic) polynomial-time approach for decoding the model using marginal probability rather than the joint probability of sequence and ordering.
+Finally, given the effectiveness of MML reranking, it could be worthwhile to explore efficient approaches to decode using marginal probability.